apache/kylin/website/_docs30/tutorial/real_time_olap.md

 This tool will send 100 records to Kafka every second.
 Please keep it running during this tutorial.
 You can check the sample message with kafka-console-consumer.sh now.

 ### Start Kylin Process
 The kylin process will work as coordinator of the receiver cluster.
+7070 is the default port for coordinator.
 {% highlight Groff markup %}
 cd /usr/local/apache-kylin-3.0.0-SNAPSHOT-bin-master
 export KYLIN_HOME=`pwd`